ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 - `grc.allowPre-checksOnStartup`: Whether or not to allow pre-checks on startup.
 Extension takes longer to load but commands will take less time to execute when first used.

+- `grc.showCommandsBeingUsed`: Whether or not to show which GRC commands are being used.
+Good for learning the CLI commands.

 <p align="center">
     <img src="assets/readme-images/grc-configurations.png" alt="GRC Configurations">
 </p>